-Chuck Ketchel, LCSW-R
+Chuck Ketchel, LCSW

-Certified in EMDR
+Certified in EMDR, Certified Hypnotherapist

 Psychotherapy, as I Practice It

-Psychotherapy is a modern healing art, as well as a spiritual path akin to many ancient traditions, which guides seekers through this world and parts the veils of the greater mysteries of life.
 A seasoned psychotherapist has spent years of academic study and training practicing the art of therapy, mastering both the ancient knowledge and modern science.
 Perhaps most important is the therapist’s own inner journey, the depth of exploration, and the willingness to discover, and face, personal truths.

-I approach psychotherapy from the perspective that everything is possible, and with the consideration of all events in life as synchronistic and meaningful.
-I discovered a long time ago that there is far more to us, and the world, than the complacency of every day life.
+I approach psychotherapy from the perspective that everything is possible and with the consideration of all events in life as synchronistic and meaningful.
+I discovered a long time ago that there is far more to us, and the world, than the complacency of everyday life.
 When I enter the consulting room I am deeply respectful of the trust being placed in me.
 Each client is unique; there are no categories for me.
 I have no preset agenda.
 I seek to meet and connect with the person before me in utter clarity.
 Our meeting and the process that unfolds is a creative, collaborative process.
 The spontaneity of this process guides the therapy.
 I trust that my client’s intent in coming has activated an energetic process of growth, healing, and discovery that it is our job to discover and track.
 Each journey is unique.